 - A merchant attempts to rebill a customer, but the transaction is declined by the gateway.

 - The merchant schedules to process the retry through FlexPay's API the next day.

 - FlexPay reviews the transaction details and performs any data cleanup if it determines it will increase the likelihood of success.
 The transaction is sent directly from FlexPay to the Gateway.

 - FlexPay receives the response from the Gateway.

-- If the transaction was not approved and the AI machine-learning engine determines the transaction is recoverable, it sends a response back with the best date and time to retry the transaction.
+- If the transaction was not approved and the recovery engine determines the transaction is recoverable, it sends a response back with the best date and time to retry the transaction.

 - The merchant schedules the transaction and retries on the date and time provided by FlexPay.

 The process continues until there is a successful recovery, a hard decline, or FlexPay no longer considers the transaction recoverable.

 Follow this link to access the API reference page.